 First Confirmed Record of Eurasian Magpie in Qatar

-On 11 January 2026, the first confirmed record of the Eurasian Magpie (Pica pica) in Qatar was documented at Al Thakhira Reserve, observed by Ibrahim Ali Al-Muhannadi.
+On 11 January 2026, the first confirmed record of the Eurasian Magpie (Pica pica) in the wild in Qatar was documented at Al Thakhira Reserve, observed by Ibrahim Ali Al-Muhannadi.
 This observation represents a notable and unprecedented addition to the country’s avifauna, as no prior confirmed records of this species exist in Qatar.

 This record constitutes the first confirmed occurrence of Eurasian Magpie in Qatar, representing a significant addition to the national bird list and underscoring the importance of continued documentation and monitoring of rare and unexpected species occurrences.